 There’s strength in diversity, as this set with multiple specialisms continues to prove.

-“Despite the challenges of a global pandemic, we’re looking at a record year for Devereux in 2020,” chambers director Vince Plant tells us.
-Given how turbulent this year has been, that’s no mean feat.
+“Despite the challenges of a global pandemic, we’re looking at a record year for Devereux,” chambers director Vince Plant told us in 2020.
+Given how turbulent that year was, that’s no mean feat.
 A secret to this set’s success is “specialism in four areas: tax, employment, personal injury and commercial law,” as outlined by Marika Lemos.
-“Chambers’ work has remained buoyant during the lockdown period.
-The current crisis is generating a lot of employment, insurance and PI work; tax is one of life’s certainties and tax work too has not diminished.”
+“Chambers’ work remained buoyant during the lockdown period.
+The crisis generated a lot of employment, insurance and PI work; tax is one of life’s certainties and tax work too did not diminish.”
 According to Chambers UK, Devereux shines brightest in the employment, personal injury, tax and telecommunications fields; it also scores rankings for insurance and clinical negligence.

 “Stuffiness just isn’t a feature here.
 Equality, diversity and opportunity of access matter.”

 Devereux members were involved in some of the leading personal injury cases in 2019, with Robert Weir QC representing the claimant in a case following a series of road traffic accidents, raising questions of medical causation and road traffic insurance.
-Junior member Bruce Silvester acted for a client rendered tetraplegic following a severe spinal cord injury sustained in an unloading accident at a construction site in London.
 Notable employment matters included Bruce Carr QC’s instruction on a case involving a lecturer dismissed for not declaring a sexual relationship with a student; and Andrew Burns QC acting on Court of Appeal test cases on whether it’s discriminatory to pay a man on shared parental leave a lower rate than a woman on maternity leave.